-If you’re an XFINITY Voice customer and are unable to use a telephone directory because of a visual or physical disability, you may qualify for an exemption from XFINITY Voice Directory Assistance charges.
+If you’re an XFINITY Voice customer and are unable to use a telephone directory because of a visual or physical disability, you may qualify for an exemption from XFINITY Voice Directory Assistance and/or Operator Services charges.

 XFINITY Voice customers who are also XFINITY Internet subscribers can elect to receive transcripts of their voicemail via email.
 See About Readable Voicemail/How to Get Voice Transcripts.

 Customers who may have physical disabilities may use third-party assistive technology to interact with Comcast XFINITY Voice, XFINITY Internet and XFINITY TV services.
 The Comcast Accessibility Center of Excellence supports the use of these devices in relation to their continued capability with Comcast products and devices.
 See Support for Third-Party Assistive Technology.

 Customer Help and Support